Reasons to visit and love Romania

-There are many other local delicacies you should try but these five are an absolute must as are the local soups.
-Divided between classic and sour soups, known as “ciorba”, some of the local favorites include “ciorba de burta”, “ciorba de perisoare”, “bors de peste”, “supa cu galuste”, and “ciorba radauteana”.
+There are many other local delicacies you should try, but these five are an absolute must as are the local soups.
+Divided between classic and sour soups, known as “ciorba”, some local favorites include “ciorba de burta”, “ciorba de perisoare”, “bors de peste”, “supa cu galuste”, and “ciorba radauteana”.

 As rich as Romanian cuisine is, there’s more to the country than its food.
 If I were to pick a single region to visit here, there’s no doubt in my mind that would be Transylvania.
 Despite the many legends surrounding it, vampire hunters will come back disappointed, nothing but friendly folks around.
 Yet the scenery... absolutely breathtaking.

 You’ll find mountains, and you'll find valleys all over the world but in Transylvania, there is a lingering timelessness you won’t feel anywhere else.
 Even with modern amenities around, part of your soul will tap into the local vibe and connect to the spirit of people that walked these fields before your time in an endless chain of being.
 All you need to do is pause and observe.
 The rocks, the trees, the grass will work their magic and transport you back to an original time when everything was pure.

 Cities like Sighisoara, Brasov, Sibiu, and the exceptionally beautiful Maramures County are all great choices.
 The countryside in Transylvania as well as its mountains should also be high on your list of priorities, and the Western Carpathians, known locally as “Carpatii occidentali” are particularly delightful plus easy to trek.